ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: Abstract

 \section{Abstract}

 Long-lived particles are predicted by many extensions of the Standard Model and have been gaining interest in recent years.
-In this Letter we present a competitive proposal that substantially extends the sensitivity in lifetime by instrumenting the existing service shafts above the ATLAS or CMS experiments with tracking stations.
-For scenarios with electrically neutral long-lived particles with $m \gtrsim 1$~GeV, the lifetime reach is increased by 2-3 orders of magnitude compared to currently operating and approved future experiments at the LHC.
-A detector design proposal is outlined along with projected costs.
+In this paper the original proposal is presented for AN Underground Belayed In-Shaft (ANUBIS) detector that substantially extends the sensitivity to particle lifetimes by instrumenting the existing service shafts above the ATLAS or CMS experiments with tracking stations.
+For scenarios with electrically neutral long-lived particles with $m \gtrsim 1$~GeV produced at the electroweak scale and above, the lifetime reach is increased by 2-3 orders of magnitude compared to currently operating and approved future experiments at the LHC.
+The original ANUBIS detector design proposal is outlined along with the projected costs.